 - Schedule notebooks to run automatically.

-With analytic dashboards, you can build sophisticated visualizations of your analytics results without writing code.
-You create analytic dashboards by combining these types of elements on a canvas:
+With analytics dashboards, you can build sophisticated visualizations of your analytics results without writing code.
+You create analytics dashboards by combining these types of elements on a canvas:

 - Data assets in the project.

 - Graphs to format the display of your data.